geosolutions-it/geoserver/geoserver/doc/en/user/source/production/data.rst

    gdal_translate -of GTiff -projwin -180 90 -50 -10 -co "TILED=YES" bigDataSet.ecw myTiff.tiff

 An overview is a downsampled version of the same image, that is, a zoomed out version, which is usually much smaller.
 When GeoServer needs to render the Geotiff, it'll look for the most appropriate overview as a starting point, thus reading and converting way less data.
 Overviews can be added using
-`gdaladdo <http://www.gdal.org/gdaladdo.html>`_, or the the OverviewsEmbedded command included in Geotools.
+`gdaladdo <http://www.gdal.org/gdaladdo.html>`_, or the OverviewsEmbedded command included in Geotools.
 Here is a sample of using gdaladdo to add overviews that are downsampled 2, 4, 8 and 16 times compared to the original:

 .. code-block:: xml

    gdaladdo -r average mytiff.tif 2 4 8 16

-As a final note, Geotiff supports various kinds of compression, but we do suggest to not use it.
-Whilst it allows for much smaller files, the decompression process is expensive and will be performed on each data access, significantly slowing down rendering.
-In our experience, the decompression time is higher than the pure disk data reading.
+As a final note, Geotiff supports various kinds of compression both lossles as well as lossy.
+JPEG compression can produce artifacts but it usually produce very good results on RGB or RGBA images if coupled with inner masks.
+Deflate compression is to be preferred with elevation or similar data when a lossless compressions is needed.
+Generally speaking, if I/O is the bottleneck, compression can help a lot as it reduces the cost of I/O although at the expenses of some CPU cycles.

 Handling huge data sets
 -----------------------